 If you’d rather the experts take on the full-time job of this decision-making on your behalf, it’s possible to get investment advice and guidance on fully-managed pension portfolios that adapt to reflect your changing financial situation as you get closer to retirement.

-The Moneyfarm Pension is a good option if you want to make confident, stress-free investment decisions to build a more financially secure future in retirement.
+The Moneyfarm Pension is an excellent option if you want to make confident, stress-free investment decisions to build a more financially secure future in retirement.

-The value of your SIPP depends on how much you put in it, how long you’re invested for, how your investments perform and how much you’re charged in management fees.
+The value of your SIPP depends on your pension contributions, how long you’re invested for, your investments perform, and management fees.

 Tax benefits of a SIPP